LOWPROKB/zmk-config-zen-2/README.md

 #### Why "Knucklehead"?

-Was looking for mnemonic-related names and came across the primary image on the Wikipedia article for "mnemonic" (a representation of the method for remembering which months are longer by using your knuckles), and it occurred to me it'd be a relevant and, most importantly, ***funny*** name.
+While searching for mnemonic-related names I saw the primary image on the [Wikipedia article for "mnemonic"](https://en.wikipedia.org/wiki/Mnemonic) (a representation of the method for remembering which are the shorter/longer months by using your knuckles), and it occurred to me it'd be a relevant and ***funny*** name.

 #### Why no "home row mods"?

 A few reasons:

-- I wanted to keep them in the same position across layers without interfering with other typically held keys, like the arrows.
+- I wanted to keep them in the same position across layers without dictating the position nor interfering with other typically held keys, like the arrows.
-- I wanted to diminish their interference with normal/fast typing without over-complicating their implementation timing configuration, etc. Putting them on "less used" keys helps.
+- I wanted to diminish their interference with normal/fast typing without over-complicating their implementation, timing configuration, etc. Putting them on "less used" keys helps.
 - Decades of muscle memory for I don't know how many shortcuts across who knows how many apps had me unconsciously reaching for those positions anyway.
 - I feel like the deliberate, paused, "non-rolly" way I tend to use mods makes home position unnecessary.
+- While they don't require `0` hand movement like HMRs do, on this new position they still greatly minimize movement/effort, improve comfort when compared to their traditional Apple keyboard position, with the added benefit of leveraging some of your muscle memory.

 ## Resources